MrMafora/Snap_Lotto/replit.md

 ## System Architecture
 The platform features a modular codebase designed for enhanced security and performance.
 The UI/UX prioritizes consistency and readability, with optimized ball sizes and clear visual elements across the application.

-- **Frontend**: Responsive web interface with mobile-friendly design with PWA functionality.
+- **Frontend**: Responsive web interface with mobile-friendly design and PWA functionality.
 Visual consistency is maintained across all lottery ball displays through specific CSS classes.
 - **Backend**: Python Flask framework.
 - **Database**: PostgreSQL with optimized architecture including performance indexes and efficient storage.
 Strict adherence to authentic data.
 - **AI Integration**: Google Gemini 2.5 Pro powers AI-driven ticket scanning, data extraction, pattern analysis, and lottery prediction.
 This includes an `ai_lottery_processor.py` for data extraction and an `ai_lottery_predictor.py` for generating and validating predictions with deep data analysis.